Government Writing and Design Services

 The Department Of Education And Training (Deet)

 DEET has been a regular client of APM since 2003, having helped it to write and design numerous reports, program rollouts and other collateral.
-In 2019, APM plain English edited and proofread its four annual reports covering:
+APM plain English edited and proofread its four annual reports covering:

 - Victorian Regulations and Qualifications Authority (VRQA)